 June 16, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

-Ford and Mazda were cozy bedfellows for a time, and it yielded some interesting badge-engineered offerings.
+Ford and Mazda were cozy bedfellows for a time and yielded some interesting badge-engineered offerings.
 The Ranger pickup spent some time living as the Mazda B-Series, and similarly, the Probe got a facelift and some upgraded trimmings to be offered as the Mazda MX-6.
 While enthusiasts generally don’t love the idea of selling one car as two distinct models, the MX-6 and the Probe at least did a good job of differentiating themselves.
 In both cases, the V6 engine option was the way to fly, as this mill not only offered very respectable performance but also had one of the most stirring exhaust notes in the business, especially for a car that cost less than $30,000.
-Go on YouTube and search for some Ford Probe GT videos with a basic Magnaflow exhaust – you’re welcome.
-I had a friend with a GT in school and it left me convinced that any list of “Best Factory Exhaust Notes” needs to include the early 90s Probe GT.
+You’re welcome to go on YouTube and search for some Ford Probe GT videos with a basic Magnaflow exhaust.
+I had a friend with a GT in school, and it left me convinced that any list of “Best Factory Exhaust Notes” needs to include the early 90s Probe GT.

 The MotorWeek Retro Review Channel features this 1992 vintage road test of the then-new 1992 second-generation Ford Probe: